lal02/LUAS_Deep_Learning/README.md

-# DL_EX1_ANN_Regression_LUAS
+# LUAS_Deep_Learning
-Exercise 1 from the course Deep Learning at Lapland University of Applied Sciences
+Exercises and project from the course Deep Learning at Lapland University of Applied Sciences